Coverage for Prescription Drugs

 The Federal Government’s LIS, also called “Extra Help,” is a program administered by Social Security.
 If you qualify, you get help paying for your Medicare Part D plan’s monthly premium, deductible, and for some of the costs of your prescriptions.
 You also have the option to change your Rx Part D plan every month.

-To be eligible for LIS, income must be at or below $18,330 a year ($1,528 monthly) for a single person; $24,600 a year ($2,050 monthly) for a couple.
+To be eligible for LIS, income should be at or below $18,975 for an individual or $25,605 for a couple.
 Income can be higher if you are working and a portion of your income is from earned wages.

 How to Apply for LIS